qedpi/ArithMetrics/README.md

 # Playing the Game
 ![Screenshot](screenshots/gameplay.jpg)
-+ Type the answer, and it'll automatically be accepted, with a bubble-popping sound effect!
++ Correct answers will automatically be accepted,
++ Plays a bubble-popping sound effect!
 + Type 's' to skip a problem.
 + Score ( problems solved ) shown on top-right.